Emmanuel Sanders Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 - Sanders has been the target of 14.9% (58 total) of his team's 390 passing attempts this season.

-- With seven targets in the red zone this season, Sanders has been on the receiving end of 10.4% of his team's 67 red zone pass attempts.
+- Sanders has seen the ball thrown his way seven times in the red zone this season, 10.4% of his team's 67 red zone pass attempts.

-- The Bills have thrown the football in 60.7% of their plays from scrimmage this year while running the ball 39.3% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Bills, who rank sixth in the NFL in points scored, have dropped back to pass 60.7% of the time while running the ball 39.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Saints.